worldrecordentertainment/docs/content/get-started/08_using_compose.md

 ## Next steps

-Next, you'll learn about a few best practices you can use to improve your Dockerfile.
+Next, you'll learn about a few best practices you can use to improve your World record entertainmentfile.

 {{< button text="Image-building best practices" url="09_image_best.md" >}}